Camora0/Wasteland-Reborn/README.md

 1. Open Wabbajack.
 2. Click `Browse Modlists` then click the dropdown menu on top and select `Fallout 4` and download Wasteland Reborn from the Modlist Gallery.
 3. Set your download and installation paths.
 The recommended Installation Path is a blank folder at the root of a drive, such as C:\Wasteland Reborn.
 The download path will update automatically.
-There's an option to put the download folder on another drive, for example an HDD, while the instance stays on an SSD.
+There's an option to put the download folder on another drive, for example an HDD,  the instance stays on an SSD.
 5. Then click the Go/Begin button.
 6. Wait for Wabbajack to finish.
-It may take awhile, depending on your internet speed and if you are using an SSD or HDD.
+It may take a, depending on your internet speed and if you are using an SSD or HDD.

-While this is happening, the developer team suggests to download the mods that ***WILL*** cause issues later down the line if one does not download them before the end of the download phase *(these are linked below)*.

 #### Problems with Wabbajack